Updated: Dec 31, 2022

 Age discrimination in the workplace is illegal in the state of California under the Fair Employment and Housing Act (FEHA) and under the Federal Age Discrimination in Employment Act (ADEA).
-California employees forty years of age and older are protected by age discrimination laws.
+Age discrimination laws protect California employees forty years of age and older.

-Age discrimination in the workplace is very common, however, sometimes is difficult to prove.
-You should request an unbiased referral to a pre-screened California employment lawyer for a FREE case analysis.
-This post will explain what constitutes age discrimination in the workplace, your rights and how to report it.
+Age discrimination in the workplace is very common; however, sometimes is difficult to prove.
+You should request an unbiased referral to a pre-screened age discrimination attorney in Los Angeles for a FREE CASE CONSULTATION.
+This post will explain what constitutes age discrimination in the workplace, your rights, and how to report it.

 Definition Of Age Discrimination in the Workplace